Infineon/mtb-example-wifi-wps-enrollee/README.md

 This example uses the board's default configuration.
 See the kit user guide to ensure that the board is configured correctly.

-**Note**: The PSoC 6 BLE Pioneer Kit (CY8CKIT-062-BLE) and the PSoC 6 WiFi-BT Pioneer Kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
-ModusToolbox software requires KitProg3.
-Before using this code example, make sure that the board is upgraded to KitProg3.
-The tool and instructions are available in the [Firmware Loader](https://github.com/cypresssemiconductorco/Firmware-loader) GitHub repository.
-If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software Setup

 Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).